© Helen Johnson

 Freda and Leffie watched, fingers busy with their spindles.
 Leffie always preferred to be with Freda, and inside the house, Elfleda expected the girls to work.

 I heaved a sigh of relief that he was learning to feed himself, and removed myself and the heavy quern stone to the other end of the hearth.
-I feared he would take hurt even from being near me.
+I still feared he would take hurt from being near me.
 The quern rumbled quietly as I turned it.

 "Tell us a story, Mother," begged Freda.